JRamirez-F/Fiji-ROItoResultsSync/README.md

 A Python script plugin for [Fiji/ImageJ](https://imagej.net/software/fiji/) that provides **two-way synchronization** between the **Results Table** and the **ROI Manager**.

-This is particularly useful when working with many labeled ROIs and corresponding results.
-The plugin ensures that selecting an entry in the Results Table highlights the corresponding ROI, and vice versa.
+This is particularly useful when working with many ROIs and corresponding results.
+The plugin ensures that selecting an entry in the Results Table highlights the corresponding ROI, and _vice versa_.

 ---

 ## Features

-- ✅ Selecting a row in the Results Table selects the associated ROI (based on label).
+- ✅ Selecting a row in the Results Table selects the associated ROI (based on ROI label_name).
-- ✅ Selecting an ROI in the ROI Manager highlights the corresponding Results Table row.
+- ✅ Selecting an ROI in the ROI Manager highlights the corresponding Results Table row (pointing to the correct slice if it relates to a z-stack).
 - ✅ Synchronization works across multiple slices (Z-positions), using the label suffix `z:<number>` if present.
 - ✅ Watchers run in the background and can be stopped by pressing the `ESC` key.
 - ✅ Automatic prevention of duplicate timers.